With newly approved maps in Texas, GOP puts its gains with Latinos to the test

 Party leaders are more confident.
 Longtime Texas Republican Senator John Cornyn likes to brag on his party's gains with Latino voters.

-"President Trump won a substantial increase in the vote of the Hispanic population," Cornyn said during a campaign stop at an Abilene, Texas technical school this week, roughly 300 miles from Seguin.
+"President Trump won a substantial increase in the vote of the Hispanic population," Cornyn said during an official event at an Abilene, Texas, technical school this week, roughly 300 miles from Seguin.

 In last year's election, Trump came within striking distance of winning a majority of Hispanic voters nationwide, taking 48% of the vote to Kamala Harris' 51%.
 For Trump, it was a sharp uptick from the 36% share he won in 2020.